 For both methods of mixing:

-Remove the dough to a lightly floured board.
-Press it flat and place the blueberries and lemon zest on the top.
+Remove the dough to a lightly floured surface.
+Press the scone dough flat and place the blueberries and lemon zest on the top.
 Gently fold the dough and press down several times so that the blueberries are evenly distributed throughout the entire dough.
-Add a bit more flour if needed to prevent sticking as you do this.
+Add a little bit of flour if needed to prevent sticking on your working surface as you do this.